Unionists to be urged to ‘put Union first’ and restore devolved institutions

-Windsor Framework: Chris Heaton-Harris to urge unionists to ‘put Union first’ and restore devolved institutions
+Unionists to be urged by Secretary of State to ‘put Union first’ and restore devolved institutions

-During a speech at the Queen’s University Belfast, Chris Heaton-Harris is also set to warn those intent on violence, they will not drag the region back to its troubled past.
+During a speech at the Queen’s University Belfast, Chris Heaton-Harris is also set to warn those intent on violence, they will not drag the province back to its troubled past.

 Mr Heaton-Harris will be speaking at a major conference to mark the 25th anniversary of the Belfast/Good Friday Agreement at a time when the Stormont Assembly remains effectively collapsed.